 The wireless signal create by Wi-Fi is relatively short range and meant to only cover a limited area - typically only few hundred feet.

-All modern laptops, smartphones, tablets and most other internet connected devices have Wi-Fi receiving ability.
+All modern laptops, smartphones, tablets, streaming devices, many TVs and most other internet connected devices have Wi-Fi receiving ability.

 All of theses sources have an internet source behind them that someone is paying for to provide.

 To further add confusion, a Wi-Fi hotspot may also be one you create and host yourself, such as a hotspot off of your cellular device (smartphone or Jetpack).
-Or - you may be using a router that can connect to another Wi-Fi hotspot, such as your campground's, to use as your internet source.
+Or - you may be using a router that can connect to another Wi-Fi hotspot, such as your campground or marina, to use as your internet source.

 For more on getting better Wi-Fi: